Knowing whether you've been hacked, like our friend in the video, can be difficult.

 In many cases, this is because the hacker is getting paid according to the number of requests made through a particular search engine clicks or clicks on someone else’s website.

-Less popular that it used to be, as more people become more aware of it, it remains as a good example of the multi-layered attack that hackers can launch.
+Less popular than it used to be, as more people become more aware of it, it remains as a good example of the multi-layered attack that hackers can launch.

 Suddenly many viral warnings or security alerts appear on the system with a link to a site promising a solution to the infection.
 The infection of course is fake.
 Only the malicious software producing the fake message is real.
 An example of 'scare-ware' the aim of the hacker is to frighten users into buying and downloading unnecessary software containing back-doors into the users system.